-- · Teachers Health's system of risk management and internal control, including: - > the effectiveness of Teachers Health's Risk Management Strategy and Framework, having regard to the organisation's risk management culture; - > the identification and assessment of the material risks facing Teachers Health considered against the organisation's risk appetite; - > the organisation's Business Continuity and Disaster Recovery Framework; and - > the appropriate level of reporting on the performance and application of the risk management and internal control system throughout Teachers Health. - Teachers Health corporate governance policies and practices, including: - > Teachers Health's systems and procedures for compliance with laws, regulations, internal policies and industry standards; - > corporate governance, regulatory and compliance issues including the Private Health Insurance Act 2007, Private Health Insurance (Prudential Supervision) Act 2015, APRA Rules, Prudential Standards and Reporting Standards, Ministerial Private Health Insurance Rules, the Corporations Act and ASIC requirements; - > disclosure of corporate governance policies and information to ensure effective communication of Teachers Health corporate governance practices; and - > best practice developments in corporate governance.
+- the identification and assessment of the material risks facing Teachers Health considered against the organisation's risk appetite; - the organisation's Business Continuity and Disaster Recovery Framework which have been updated to reflect the ongoing response to the COVID-19 pandemic; and - the appropriate level of reporting on the performance and application of the risk management and internal control system throughout Teachers Health. - Teachers Health's corporate governance policies and practices including: - Teachers Health's systems and procedures for compliance with laws, regulations, internal policies and industry standards; - · corporate governance, regulatory and compliance issues including the Private Health Insurance Act 2007, Private Health Insurance (Prudential Supervision) Act 2015, APRA Rules, Prudential Standards and Reporting Standards, Ministerial Private Health Insurance Rules, the Corporations Act and ASIC requirements; - review of material changes and disclosure of corporate governance policies and information to ensure effective communication of Teachers Health corporate governance practices; and - best practice developments in corporate

 The Committee Charter provides that the Committee meet not less than three (3) times per year.
-The Committee met four (4) times during the reporting year.
+The Committee met seven (7) times during the reporting year.